splunk/observability-workshop/content/en/other/opentelemetry-collector/7-visualisation/index.md

 ![search-filter](../images/search-filter.png)

-You can either start typing in your name you configured for `participant.name` in the `config.yaml` or you can select your name from the list:
+You can either start typing in the name you configured for `participant.name` in the `config.yaml` or you can select your name from the list:

 ![select-conf-attendee-name](../images/select-participant-name.png)

 You can now see the host metrics for the host upon which you configured the OpenTelemetry Collector.

-{{% attachments sort="asc" style="info" title="Download Dashboard JSON for importing" /%}}
+{{% attachments sort="asc" style="info" title="Download Dashboard  Group JSON for importing" /%}}